microsoft/pxt-arcade/docs/courses/csintro3/structure/namespaces.md

 1. Why is the ``export`` keyword used within namespaces?
 2. Why are comments useful as code starts to get complex?

+### ~hint

+Before moving on to the next lesson, it is recommended that you check out the [selected problems](/courses/csintro3/structure/namespaces-problems) for this section to review the material and practice the concepts introduced in this section.

+### ~